limty/project-1/README.md

 ### Description

 A remix of the classic game of Nokia Snake.
+Created with plain HTML, CSS and Javascript, without HTML5 canvas.

 ### Instructions